lukejbyrne/tweet-generator/README.md

-# Tweet Generator v2
+# Tweet Generator

-A web application that generates engaging tweets based on user-provided ideas and tone preferences.
+A web application that generates engaging tweets based on user input and tone preferences.

+Made by Luke Byrne on codecmd.

 ## Table of Contents